Experimental tests on the lifetime Asymmetry: The measurement of the lifetime

 Lastly, it is more important that the tau decay is not a pure weak process.
-The tau decay is a multiplicity process, not like muon decay, and includes many modes: the purely leptonic decays and the semi-leptonic decays involving both leptons and hadrons.
-The branching ratio of the purely leptonic decays is about 35 \% (see Ref. \cite{28} p.446 and \cite{14}) and semi-leptonic decays are sensitive to the strong coupling constant \cite{14}.
-Each decay mode makes different contribution to the lifetime and but the lifetime asymmetry is only caused by the weak interactions.
+The tau decay is a multiplicity process, not like muon decay, and includes the purely leptonic decays and the semi-leptonic decays.
+The branching ratio of the former is about 35 \% $^{[10,16]}$ and the latter are sensitive to the strong coupling constant $^{[16]}$.
+Each decay mode makes different contribution to the lifetime whereas the LA is only caused by weak interactions.

-To conclude, these experiments of measuring the $\tau$ lifetime cannot prove whether the lifetime asymmetry is correct or not.
+To conclude, these experiments of measuring the $\tau$ lifetime cannot prove whether the LA is correct or not.